meganemichel/nf-tower-docs/content/docs/api/overview.md

 {{< highlight bash >}}
-curl -H "Authorization: Bearer QH..E5M=" https://tower.nf/api/workflow
+curl -H "Authorization: Bearer eyJ…YTk=" https://tower.nf/api/workflow
 {{< /highlight >}}

 where `QH..E5M=` is the authorization token shown in the screenshot above.

+{{% note "Use your token in every API call"%}}

+Please remember that, as any other Bearer token, this token must be included in every API call.

+{{% /note %}}

 ## Parameters
 Some API `GET` methods will accept standard `query` parameters, which are defined in the documentation; `querystring` optional